 On top of this incredible experience, I had the privilege of staying at the gorgeous Garden Island Resort, a PADI Gold Palm Dive Centre located on Taveuni Island and just a few minutes boat ride from the world-renowned Rainbow Reef and its dive sites in the Somosomo Strait.

 After just 15 minutes in the boat from the resort, we arrived at the Great White Wall, the first dive of the day.
 This is a deep site, entering into a wide cave mouth at 15m and continuing down to the exit at 25m.

 Once through the entrance, we enjoyed an awesome drift dive along a wall covered in the densest white soft coral you have ever seen!
 From an angle the wall looks like it is completely covered in a glowing bluish white!
 A little current served to enhance the display of the white coral blooms even further - it really was an amazing sight.

-The dive sites are only a stone's throw from the resort so after each 2-tank dive trip we arrived back at the resort around 1 pm, in time for lunch.
-A third afternoon dive is also possible at an extra cost and a 3-dive day often includes a picnic lunch on a nearby island beach.
+The dive sites are only a stone's throw from the resort so after each 2-tank trip we arrived back at the resort around 1 pm, in time for lunch.
+A third afternoon dive is also possible at an extra cost and this often includes a picnic lunch on a nearby island beach.

-Annie's Bommies, Rainbow's End and the Fish Factory are some of the best known dive sites in this area of the Koro Sea.
+Annie's Bommies, Rainbow's End and the Fish Factory are some of the best known sites in this region of the Koro Sea.
 The latter one really lives up to its name with an incredible amount of fish on display.

 The Garden Island Resort not only offers great diving and warm Fijian hospitality, but also luxurious accommodation in 30 oceanfront rooms.
 I was very impressed with the excellent interior décor and all rooms have a king sized bed, air conditioning, ceiling fans, and a flat screen TV and DVD player.